welchbj/bscan/README.md

   --brute-user-list F   filename of user list to use for brute-forcing --cmd-print-width I   the maximum integer number of characters allowed when printing
+                        the command used to spawn a running subprocess (defaults to 80) --config-dir D        the base directory from which to load the configuration files;
+                        required configuration files missing from this directory will instead be loaded from the default files shipped with this program
-                        the command used to spawn a running subprocess (defaults to 80) --hard                force overwrite of existing directories --max-concurrency I   maximum integer number of subprocesses permitted to be running concurrently (defaults to 20)
+  --hard                force overwrite of existing directories --max-concurrency I   maximum integer number of subprocesses permitted to be running
+                        concurrently (defaults to 20)